aircert/hireclub_chat/README.md

 8. Test where you think appropriate.
 9. Push to Heroku and github.

 I did not implement 2, so subsequently, 6 is not implemeneted.
+Also, messages do not persist on page refresh.

 The goal was to get a functional 1-1 chat joinable upon session start.